 Encourage your organisation to sign up to Endometriosis UK’s Endometriosis Friendly Employer scheme.
 This scheme calls for employers to raise awareness about endometriosis, to challenge the stigma surrounding it, and to support staff who live with the condition by making practical adjustments.
 Natracare has become the first menstrual product brand to sign up to the scheme!

 Get support from colleagues – tell people who you trust when you’re not feeling too good, so that when pain strikes, you don’t have to use your energy explaining yourself.
-Since 1 in 10 women have endometriosis, you’re likely to have allies at work who understand what you’re going through.
+Since 1 in 10 people with periods have endometriosis, you’re likely to have allies at work who understand what you’re going through.
 There may even be an opportunity to set up a support group – there is strength in numbers after all!
 Especially when it comes to tackling workplace policies or attitudes.

 How to tell your boss about your endometriosis